irulanCorrino/irulanCorrino/README.md

 + i am making a repository containing audacity-2-4-2 [and porting it to GPL-v3.0]
 + i am reading K&R 'The C Programming Language'
 + i am developing my fork of audacity targeting a guitarist/performer
+#### updated at 1st of March, 2023
++ my first computer is seemingly OK with XFCE by now, but we need more time to make sure
++ the repository containing audacity-2-4-2 is completed, but i want a little more
++ i design new type of GUI —'Slacker' —a kinda hybrid of WIMP and zooming interface, targeting 3d‑blind or anandamide‑high users [belonging to my species]
++ i am making exercises from K&R book
++ i had had a fifth metacarpal fracture @20220913 and it has ruined my guitar techniques. i am taking large doses [2*2*120000SPU] of serrapeptase for some two months, but i have bad tendon tethering still
 ---
 - 📫 How to reach me ?.. :D oh it is REALLY difficult --i dedicate most of my time to learning and performing music so i have virtually no time to socialising...
 ---